Est. 2008

 • Star Horsepower: Caseys Glory (The Sorrel), Paint, Swagger

-• Rope Choice: Powerline XS
+• Rope Choice: Lonestar Thunderbird

-It has been 17 years since the Navajo Nation’s Derrick Begay made his first Wrangler National Finals Rodeo appearance.
+It’s been 17 years since the Navajo Nation’s Derrick Begay made his first Wrangler National Finals Rodeo appearance.

-Raised in Seba Dalkai, Begay was brought up in the saddle with a rope in hand—a start that set him on the path to becoming one of ProRodeo’s most respected headers.
+Raised in Seba Dalkai, Arizona, Begay was brought up in the saddle with a rope in hand—a start that set him on the path to becoming one of ProRodeo’s most respected headers.

 Begay made his NFR debut in 2008 with Victor Aros.
 From 2009 to 2013, he partnered with Cesar de la Cruz, collecting 16 NFR go-round wins or placings.
 Their run included victories at Prescott, Arizona (2009); a tie for the Cheyenne Frontier Days title (2010); and wins at Pendleton, Oregon, Rodeo Austin, Pecos, Texas, and Steamboat Springs, Colorado (2011).
 In 2012, they captured the Turquoise Circuit Finals along with titles at Prescott, Casper, Wyoming, and Vernal, Utah.
-They wrapped their partnership in 2013 with wins at Omaha, Nebraska; Redding, California; Pendleton; Salinas, California; and Dillon, Montana.
+They wrapped up their partnership in 2013 with wins at Omaha, Nebraska; Redding, California; Pendleton; Salinas, California; and Dillon, Montana.

-Begay joined forces with seven-time World Champion Clay O’Brien Cooper in 2015 and 2017, qualifying for the NFR their first year together and placing or winning in five rounds.
+Begay joined forces with seven-time World Champion Clay O’Brien Cooper in 2015 and 2017, qualifying for the NFR their first year together and placing in or winning five rounds.
 He partnered with Cory Petska in 2018, finishing fifth in the NFR average with three round wins.

 In 2023, Begay reunited with longtime friend Colter Todd.
 Their comeback season ended with the NFR average championship.